-\$ converted to equivalent INR based on FEDAI revaluation rates as on September 30, 2024.
+\$ converted to equivalent INR based on FEDAI revaluation rates as on March 31, 2025.

-S. No. Items ('in crore)
+S. No. Items (₹ in crore)

+Write back of excess provisions 0.01

+Any Other Adjustments, including NA

+transfers between provisions

+Closing Balance NA

+General Provisions

 Opening Balance 99.80

-Provisions made during the period 78.45
+Provisions made during the period 190.43

-Write-off 128.74
+Write-off 80.53

-Write back of excess provisions 14.51
+Write back of excess provisions 27.36

-Any Other Adjustments, including 0.00
+Any Other Adjustments, including 0.55

 transfers between provisions (Provision

-maintained for FITL account)
+maintained for FITL account) 192.90

-Closing Balance 35.00
+Closing Balance 182.89

-Write-offs and recoveries that have been booked 93.95

-directly to the income statement (Recovery out of
+Write-offs and recoveries that have been booked directly to the income statement (Recovery out 228.52

-PWO accounts)
+of PWO accounts)

-e) Amount of Non-Performing Investments 661.79
+e) Amount of Non-Performing Investments 651.81

-f) Amount of Provisions held for Non-Performing 661.79
+f) Amount of Provisions held for Non-Performing

+Investments 651.81

+g) Movement of Provisions for Depreciation on -

 Investments

-g) Movement of Provisions for Depreciation on

-Investments

 Opening Balance 27.51

 Provisions made during the period 0.00

 Write-off 0.00

-Write Back of excess Provisions 0.00
+Write Back of excess Provisions 22.71

-Closing Balance 27.51
+Closing Balance 4.80